Mc-Zen/zero/README.md

 - `mode: none | str = none` : Sets the rounding mode.
 The possible options are
   - `none` : Rounding is turned off.
   - `"places"` : The number is rounded to the number of decimal places given by the `precision` parameter.
-  - `"figures"` : The number is rounded to a number of significant figures.
+  - `"figures"` : The number is rounded to a number of significant figures given by the `precision` parameter.
   - `"uncertainty"` : Requires giving an uncertainty value.
-The uncertainty is rounded to significant figures according to the `precision` argument and then the number is rounded to the same number of places as the uncertainty.
+The uncertainty is rounded to significant figures according to the `precision` argument and then the number is rounded to the same number of decimal places as the uncertainty.
 - `precision: int = 2` : The precision to round to.
 Also see parameter `mode`.
 - `pad: boolean = true` : Whether to pad the number with zeros if the